volusion/element/content/references/cart-events.md

 ### 'openAccountPanel'

-The cart block subscribes to this event and your blocks can publish the event to open the account panel.
+The cart block subscribes to this event, and your blocks can publish the event to open the account panel.

 #### 'openAccountPanel' Usage